-“With the ability to handle such large quantities of dust-generating materials, we felt that some form of suppression had become a necessary element of port management,” observed Alexey Shlapakov from TIS.
-“We have specialized equipment for many of our operations, and we started doing some research on the available technologies for dust control.
+“With the ability to handle such large quantities of dust-generating materials, we felt that some form of suppression had become a necessary element of port management,” said Alexey Shlapakov from TIS.
+“We have specialized equipment for many of our operations, and we started doing some research on the available dust control technologies.
 After comparing features and benefits, we specified a DustBoss model DB-60,” he said.

 The port has an average depth of about 14 meters and a quay wall that is more than 1,000 meters long.
 It features two ship loaders capable of handling 950 tons/hour and a portal crane with a lift capacity of 16 tons.